jakerella/p52/scenarios/the-calico-wizard/reference_tables.md

 ### Starting Items

-At the **start of this scenario**, before beginning any quests, players will receive one item per their class:
+When creating your character for this scenario, before beginning any quests, players will receive one item per their class:

 * Fighter: Light Sword or Staff
 * Rogue: Long Bow (+10 basic arrows) or Hunting Knife